 - Hidden wounds

-The severity of an electrical burn depends on the amount of electricity you contact and how long your body is connected with the current.
+The severity of an electrical burn depends on the amount of electricity you come into contact with and how long your body is connected with the current.
 Similar to other burns, electrical burns have three degrees of severity, with tissue damage depending on:

 - The voltage of the source

 - The amperage of current passing through the tissues

 - Resistance of tissue traversed by current